-As Georg's name did not appear on the list for 1772 it would appear that he had already left the area with his new family.
+As Georg's name did not appear on the list for 1772 it would appear that he had already left the area with his new family, probably in the spring..

 "George Wiand" next appeared on the 1774 tax list of Maidencreek Township, Berks County, PA - northeast of Lancaster County (presumably travelling by the new road, laid out in 1762 from Lancaster to Reading and thence by the 1745 Maidencreek Road).
 By this time he would have had two or three children, but no further birth records have been found.

-In 1778, two years after America declared independence from England, he moved again - to Richmond Township, just to the west, where he was listed in 1779 as "George Weyandt" with 25 acres of land.
+In 1778, two years after America declared independence from England, he moved again - to Richmond Township, just to the east, where he was listed in 1779 as "George Weyandt" with 25 acres of land.
 In 1781the listing was for "Wyandt Geo Taylor."
 In the only church record found for his time in Berks County he was listed as a communicant at the Zion (Moselem) Lutheran Church on June 27, 1778.

-In 1782/3 he moved west again - to Bern Township, first appearing on the 1783 list as "Wyand Geo".
+In 1782/3 George moved west again - to Bern Township, first appearing on the 1783 list as "George Weyand".
 More information was provided by the 1784 list which showed "George Wyand" had 50 acres and six children.

 He was listed for the last time in 1785 then moved west again, this time to Northumberland County where he appeared on the 1786 list for Penn Township as "George Weiland" with 150 acres.
 He was listed in the first census of the US in 1790 as "George Waint" with seven children (one of whom at least must have died young).
 The following year he purchased some 230 acres of land, and saw his oldest son, John, come of age.
 We learn this from the tax list of 1792 listing John as a single adult.
 In 1792 "George Weiant" and his wife Susannah were listed as sponsors for their granddaughter Susannah Heisler.
 The name of George's wife was either mis-transcribed or written incorrectly by the pastor.
 The location of the original record is unknown.
 In 1796 George's property became a part of the newly formed Mahantango Township and in May the following year he and his wife Catherine sold it and bought around 300 acres in Greenwood Township across the border in Mifflin/Cumberland County.
 It would become a part of Perry County in 1820.

 He and his wife became members of St Michael's Lutheran Church where Catherine's death was recorded in 1805. "the 3rd of November Georg Weÿant's wife at the age of 57 years and 3 months."
 George married for a second time, taking communion Oct 23, 1808 with his new wife.
-We learn her name is also Catherine from when they sponsored a baptism, and had another family: Elizabeth in 1810, Sara in 1812, and Catherine in 1823.The 1810 census lists a male under 10 and two females (one under 10 and one 16-25) who were not mentioned in George's will.
+We learn her name is also Catherine from when they sponsored a baptism in 1809.
+George and Catherine had another family: Elizabeth in 1810, Sara in 1812, and Catherine in 1823.The 1810 census lists a male under 10 and two females (one under 10 and one 16-25) who were not mentioned in George's will.
 It is possible that they were children of his new wife.
 In 1821 George deeded a piece of his land to John Gansyl, and specified in his will that he was to be allowed to take timber for a house from his land, and in 1825 Catherine Wiant was the witness at the baptism of John and Elizabeth Gensel's daughter, Margaret.
 It would seem clear that George's second wife was the widow of ---------- Gensel.